spike1236/Minipad/README.md

 # Minipad
-Minipad is a simple text editor with a set of commands for working with text.\
+Minipad is a user-friendly text editor that offers a range of commands for efficient text manipulation.\
-The application helps computer users create and edit text documents, as well as print them on paper.\
+Application enables users to create, edit, and print text documents with ease.\
 Minipad also supports multi-colored text with a variety of fonts.
 ## About project
 ### File work